eviefp/eviefp.github.io/_unpublished/2019-05-12-functor-of.md

   Refl :: x :~: x
 ```

-We could write transitivity as:
+And this means ee can write transitivity as:
 ```haskell
 instance FunctorOf (:~:) (->) ((:~:) x) where
   map :: forall a b. a :~: b -> x :~: a -> x :~: b